When you think of crepe paper, you may think of brightly-colored party decorations, Mylar balloons, and pin the tail on the donkey.

 When it comes to preventing and reversing crepey skin, your skin health always comes first.
-From consistent sunscreen application to implementing effective anti-crepe formulas, you can keep your skin healthy for years to come.
-And ALASTIN’s team of experts is always available to help you find what you need to rejuvenate your skincare routine.
+From consistent sunscreen application to implementing effective anti-crepe formulas to support collagen depletion, you can help promote skin elasticity for years to come.
+And our team of experts is always available to help you find what you need to rejuvenate your skincare routine.

 1. Ferreira, Mandy, and Debra Sullivan.
 “Causes of and Treatments for Crepey Skin.”
 Healthline, Healthline, 11 July 2017, www.healthline.com/health/crepey-skin.